toto1384/toto1384/README.md

 #### My software development journey
 - Learned Java and Android SDK in 2017, this whole year was spent learning
-- Stopped being a lazy bastard in 2017
 - Released my first app on the Play Store in 2018
 - Learned Flutter, Javascript, Express.js, MongoDB in 2019
 - Landed my first freelance project in 2020